pedrosbmartins/pedrosbmartins.github.io/_drafts/decisiondiagrams.md

 _The good old decision tree{{link?}}._

-This classical machine learning model is still quite relevant in both academia and industry, even while large language models{{link?}} and stable diffusion{{link?}} take the world by storm.
+This classical machine learning model is still relevant in both academia and industry, even while large language models{{link?}} and stable diffusion{{link?}} take the world by storm.
 Decision trees are reasonably simple to implement and debug, and tree-based models like Random Forest{{link}} and XGBoost{{link}} are known for their ease of use and good performance, especially when working with tabular data.[^tabular-data]

 Decision trees are also considered highly interpretable[^interpretability] since the model's internal decisions can be inspected in the learned tree itself.
 This is a valuable feature for models applied in high-stakes decision-making and other settings where transparency is a concern.